DataDog/integrations-extras/perimeterx/README.md

 ### Service Checks

-perimeterx does not include any service checks.
+PerimeterX does not include any service checks.

 ### Events